annaduan09/econ4225/homework1.md

 ## Question 4: mean and share of labor earnings by quintile
 In the dataset, higher income households derive a larger share of their income from labor earnings.
 The most stark difference is between quintile 1 and 2: the mean share of labor is 46.6% in the former, and increases by 18.9 percentage points in quintile 2.
 The difference in the earnings share between the remaining quintiles is modest: between quintile 2 and 5, the total increase is less than that between quintile 1 and 2.

-Compared to the SCF (based on Section 1.2, Slide 11),

 -----------------------------
  quintile   mean_labor_share